arpy-2/arpy-2/README.md

-## Sobre mí
+## About me

-  - SMR [Sistemas Microinformáticos y Redes]
+  - Microcomputer Systems and Networks

-  - DAM [Desarrollo de Aplicaciones Multiplataforma]
+  - Multiplatform Application Development

 #